Charlotte, NC Law Firm

 September 19 was the day of the accident, and would understandably always be remembered by Maude Cherry and her husband, William.
 She was also to have good reason to remember June 14, almost an entire year later, as the day she finally received her needed surgery.

 She had wisely sought advice of her family physician, who could refer to her pre-existing or prior medical conditions.
 What followed (in addition to excruciating pain) was a series of medical evaluations, reevaluations, and sometimes conflicting treatment recommendations.
 Ten treatments by a chiropractor.
 Revisiting the question of her lumbar pain.
 Her own complaints about neck pain.
-Ultimately, however, she received a referral to an orthopedic specialist, Doctor Robert Appert.
+Ultimately, however, she received a referral to an orthopedic professional, Doctor Robert Appert.
 Dr. Appert disclosed a herniated disc.
 As is not uncommon in these cases, it was only the actual spinal surgery which confirmed that her disc had in fact been herniated.

 As is also not uncommon, the injury victim went from complaining about her neck pain to back pain.
 Trial attorneys who focus on auto and soft tissue injuries aren’t surprised that back injuries can radiate conditions elsewhere.
 The overlap between neck and back pain is well recognized.
 In fact, 60 to 80% of all adults experience back pain during their life lives; well 20 to 70% of all adults will experience some type of neck pain.
 At any given time, up to 20% of all adults will be experiencing either back or neck pain.
 Injured victims often feel pressured to simply “get better,” without receiving proper medical treatment or experienced trial attorney consultation.
 Fortunately, the treatment plan here had been well recorded, beginning with her trip to an emergency room.